 13. Watch the Jesus Storybook Bible DVDs together

 Available here, these DVDs are animated versions of the Jesus Storybook Bible, featuring David Suchet’s narration and Jago’s iconic illustrations from the book.
 Each story is around 5-10 minutes long – perhaps you could watch one a day, or a few every weekend?
 By the time Easter rolls around, you’ll have watched your way through the whole Bible!
-Buy all four here (saving around £6), or the individual DVDs here if you want to build your collection more gradually.
+Buy them here.

 Suggested age: 2-9s